Hiroshi Nakamura (artist): Reportage and activism

 Developed in the wake of the war and American reconstruction in Japan during this time, a foundational aspect of what has been called Reportage painting was going to a site to research and observe the social struggles occurring there in order to depict them.
 Socialist and anti-imperialist in spirit, many of Nakamura's early works of Reportage art, like "Sunagawa No.5" (1955) "Coal Storage" (1955) critiqued the U.S. military presence in Japan.
 Nakamura had attended the Diego Rivera exhibition at the Tokyo National Museum in 1955, whose influence may be seen in the depiction of workers in these earlier works.

 "Sunagawa No.5", perhaps Nakamura's most famous painting, portrays a protest during the Sunagawa Struggle in response to the planned expansion of Tachikawa Airfield.
-The painting is a two-point perspective scene showing the clashing between Japanese authorities and a coalition of workers, women, buddhist monks and other protestors.
+The painting is a two-point perspective scene showing the clashing between Japanese authorities and a coalition of workers, women, buddhist monks, and other protestors.
 The Japanese authorities, imposing and emotionless, stream rightward from the left-most vanishing point where they confront the protesters at the center of the composition.
 Streaming leftward from the right-most vanishing point, the protesters are rendered in contrast to the authorities as expressive and determined.
 Nakamura witnessed this struggle first-hand as a protestor and twenty three-year-old student of Nihon University.
 The title refers to the site of the protest during the Sunagawa Struggle that Nakamura experienced, with No. 5 being short for 5-chome (the fifth block) of Sunagawa.
 Conscious of reportage painting's time-sensitivity in its endeavor to mobilize and educate members of the Japanese public, Nakamura completed the painting a few months after returning from the protest.
-The painting has become known as an exemplary work of the Reportage art despite Nakamura's shift in painting style shortly after completing this work.
+The painting has become known as an exemplary work of Reportage art despite Nakamura's shift in painting style shortly after completing this work.

 According to Namiko Kunimoto, Nakamura's 1957 response to the Girard incident marks the last of his socialist realist works.
 In this same year Nakamura painted "The Base" and "Gunned Down," both of which depict the killing of 46 year old Naka Sakai by a U.S. soldier guarding a military base in Gunma Prefecture.
 The incident was dubbed the Girard Incident after the name of the soldier and sparked domestic outrage and friction between Japan and America over how to try the America soldier.
 While these two paintings retain a link to Nakamura's reportage Practice through their depiction of a specific incident of social injustice, they also mark a shift in Nakamura's painting away from reportage style and methods.
 According to Kunimoto, "Gunned Down" makes a transition from "representing a freight ring political incident to representing the psychological exploration of individual terror, focusing increasingly on montage over veristic figuration."
 This may be attributed in part to Nakamura's shifting political identity in response to developments in Japan.